parallelbgls/Calculation/README.md

 There are only four types in Calculation: number, enum, function and nil.
 Calculation regards number as one type, no difference between float and integer.
 Enum is a set of multiple values. e.g. (Good|Bad), (Start|Stop|Running), [1..10], [a..z], [A..Z]
 Nil is a value that not been set.
-It can be appended to another variable but cannot join calculation.
+It can be appended to another constant but cannot join calculation.
 In Calculation number divide zero will be nil.
 Function is a basic type that has input, output and process.
 ```Calculation
 Input nil